Can I return a car on finance if it's faulty?

 Right to repair

-• Can the dealer use used parts for repairs?
+• Can the dealer use second-hand parts?

-• Must you use the warranty?
+• Do you have to claim through the warranty?

-• How long should the repair take?
+• How long should a repair take?

 Reject a car on finance